 Toddler killed by parents: tortured till death then frozen

 According to sources, the investigation department got a tip about a suspicious murder in a flat in the Salmiya area in Kuwait City.
 On searching the flat, investigators found a bag in the freezer.
 Here, they found the frozen body of a young girl.
 The parents had brutally murdered the child in front of her three younger siblings.

 Forensic doctors revealed that the body had burns on the shoulders and feet, says a report.
 Salem eventually confessed that he scalded her with hot water and beat her with an electrical wire for her negligence.
 He added that when he saw her deteriorating condition, he went down to a pharmacy for medicine, but she passed away.

 Parents under the influence of narcotics

 Further investigations revealed that both Salem and Amira were under the influence of drugs.
-Further, Salem had been fired from work for showing up in an abnormal state.
-The parents were said to be extremely negligent in the upbringing of their children.
+Salem had been fired from work for showing up in an abnormal state.
+The parents were extremely negligent in the upbringing of their children.

 To make matters worse, the flat was disorganised and dirty.
 A statement issued by the interior ministry said that both parents were on drugs at the time of the murder.

 Control your temper, not just your child